Sepulcherz/Web3-Bounty-Hunting-MockRepo/README.md

 ![localhost_8080_ (5)](https://github.com/user-attachments/assets/58410edd-4bf2-48f9-8b52-c0f358bbf21d)

-Paste your repo (my "decentra-chat" would not work for yourself, since I accessed it with my own token, but be free to also clone it and create a token for yourself!)
+Paste your repo (my "decentra-chat" would not work for yourself, since I accessed it with my own token, but feel free to also clone it and create a token for yourself!)

 ![localhost_8080_ (6)](https://github.com/user-attachments/assets/a40dd8ea-f9f2-47a3-a4f7-382e5aa267bc)